-hero gearo designs innovative textile products for fearless kiddos and their families.
+hero gearo designs innovative, durable, and sustainable gear for fearless kiddos and their families.
 We are committed to people through fair trade craftsmanship, to the planet through sustainable, durable, safe fabrics, dyes and finishes, and to profit through support of founders with chronic illness!

 Nadine was a brilliant student just embarking on a career in museum work when she started having some peculiar symptoms.
 A doctor's visit confirmed it was more than just "new job stress."
 She couldn't walk a straight line; she couldn't count backwards by 7s; she didn't know what year it was.
 Eventual diagnosis: multiple sclerosis (MS).
 After a dozen years of relapses, hospitalizations, brain scans and heavy medications, Nadine required a wheelchair and was residing in a nursing care facility.